BACK TO INDEX

 A result is presented showing the existence of inputs universal for observability, uniformly with respect to the class of all continuous-time analytic systems.
 This represents an ultimate generalization of a 1977 theorem, for bilinear systems, due to Alberto Isidori and Osvaldo Grasselli.

 11. P. Berman, B. Dasgupta, and E.D.
 Sontag.
 Algorithmic issues in reverse engineering of protein and gene networks via the modular response analysis method.
 Annals of the NY Academy of Sciences, 1115:132-141, 2007.
-[PDF] Keyword(s): systems biology, biochemical networks, gene and protein networks, reverse engineering, systems identification, graph algorithms.
+[PDF] Keyword(s): systems biology, reaction networks, gene and protein networks, reverse engineering, systems identification, graph algorithms.

 Abstract: